St Philip's is an independent, co-educational day/boarding college run by the Uniting Church. It offers secondary education from Years 7 -12.

 Symbolises learning and the broadening of individual horizons, experiences and opportunities.

 THE GUIDING HAND

 Symbolises the responsibility that people have to care for one another.

 Symbolises academic, spiritual, social and personal growth.

 Alice Springs is at the geographical centre of Australia, and is the unofficial capital of the Australian "Outback".

-A regional centre for the pastoral, mining, defence and tourism industries, it has a population of 27,000 people and is well served by road, rail and air transport.
+A regional centre for the pastoral, mining, defence and tourism industries, it has a population of more than 28,000 people and is well served by road, rail and air transport.